wsv-accidis/bitstorm/README.md

 This is a fork of the **Bitstorm** BitTorrent tracker originally by [Peter Caprioli](https://stormhub.org/tracker/ui.php) and with MySQL support originally implemented by [Josh Duff](https://code.google.com/p/bitstorm/).

-This version consists adds support for whitelisting of torrents, to prevent abuse of the tracker.
+This version adds support for whitelisting of torrents, to prevent abuse of the tracker.
 I also rewrote parts of the code to better suit my preferences, at the cost of some simplicity (it's no longer just one file).

 ## License